bonomani/Pfsense-Anycast-Check-Gateway/README.md

 - Improve start and stop, add all logic, but nothing really new: just very clean (to be be a good base for improvement)

 For Anycast we need to have a check that fires up/down the anycast IP: the principe
-- The script monitor the gateway on the a defined interface: (see varibales in the script)
+- The script monitor the gateway on the a defined interface: (see variables in the script)
 - The script use OSPF for the anycast and manipulate the configuration of FRR routing via vtysh
     - Enable/Disable ospf on the loopback to be in the ospf area
 - The script check that it is not already running